picfight/pfcd/docs/configuring_tor.md

 **2.1 Description**<br />

-Configuring btcd as a Tor client is straightforward.
+Configuring pfcd as a Tor client is straightforward.
 The first step is obviously to install Tor and ensure it is working.
-Once that is done, all that typically needs to be done is to specify the `--proxy` flag via the btcd command line or in the btcd configuration file.
+Once that is done, all that typically needs to be done is to specify the `--proxy` flag via the pfcd command line or in the pfcd configuration file.
 Typically the Tor proxy address will be 127.0.0.1:9050 (if using standalone Tor) or 127.0.0.1:9150 (if using the Tor Browser Bundle).
 If you have Tor configured to require a username and password, you may specify them with the `--proxyuser` and `--proxypass` flags.

-By default, btcd assumes the proxy specified with `--proxy` is a Tor proxy and hence will send all traffic, including DNS resolution requests, via the specified proxy.
+By default, pfcd assumes the proxy specified with `--proxy` is a Tor proxy and hence will send all traffic, including DNS resolution requests, via the specified proxy.